Nexis-Network/foundry-contracts/README.md

 ## Overview

-The Foundry contract implements a gamified system where users can register, perform daily check-ins to earn XP points, purchase boosters to increase their XP earnings, and convert their XP points to ETH.
+The Foundry contract implements a gamified system where users can register, perform daily check-ins to earn XP points, purchase boosters to increase their XP earnings, and convert their XP points to NZT.

 ## Features

 - User registration
 - Daily check-ins with increasing rewards for consecutive days
 - Booster system to multiply XP earnings
-- XP to ETH conversion
+- XP to NZT conversion
 - Owner-controlled pricing and conversion rates

 ## Contract Details